American University in Bulgaria

 AUBG students are energetic, enthusiastic, and highly intelligent.
 The multicultural student body includes 40 nationalities.
 Diversity is honored, inclusiveness is nurtured, and academic excellence is always the intellectual goal.
 Courses are taught by a high-quality, international faculty experienced in teaching in a multicultural, learner-centered environment.
 The interactive teaching found at AUBG fosters the development of intellectual reflection, effective communication, personal initiative, individual self-expression, and civic responsibility.

 The Rough Guide to Bulgaria calls Blagoevgrad “the coolest place in southwest Bulgaria.”
 Undoubtedly a university town—with 20,000 of its 80,000 residents being students—it is also a vibrant economic and cultural center boasting a restored old quarter and quaint shopping plazas, along with dynamic clubs and cafes that are known as some of the most “stylish” in the country.
 Blagoevgrad is famous for its architecture and welcoming atmosphere, and the surrounding region abounds with natural beauty and tourist attractions such as the Rila Monastery, the ski resort of Bansko, the spa town of Sandanski, and the Seven Lakes of Rila Mountain.
 Bulgaria’s capital of Sofia, only an hour away, offers access to cities all over Europe, and Istanbul and Greece can be easily reached by train or bus.

 The most appropriate fields of study for ISEP participants include European studies, business, computer science, journalism, and political science/ international relations.

-AUBG is accredited both in the US and in Bulgaria, and academic credits are fully transferable in Europe and in the United States.
+AUBG is accredited both in the US and in Bulgaria, and academic credits are fully transferable to KU.